Effects of Coronal Mass Ejection on PSR J1022+1001 and Possible Mode Change of PSR J2145-0750 in the InPTA DR2: Investigating the effect of CMEs on PSR J1022+1001

-To further evaluate the influence of these CMEs on the pulsar's LOS, we turn to visualizations of the DONKI simulations performed within the WSA–ENLIL+Cone (WEC) framework~\cite{WSA, ENLIL, WSA_ENLIL_CONE}.
-Fig.~\ref{fig:J1022_LOS_overlaid} shows the LOS of PSR J1022+1001 overlaid on the simulation snapshot at 06:00:00 (UTC) on 09 August 2022 (the CME-affected epoch).
 Given the 6-hour temporal resolution of the simulation, which is much longer than the 17-minute observation duration of the pulsar on that day, this snapshot corresponds to the closest available time to the actual observation time (05:18:39 UTC) on 09 August 2022.
 The figure displays the positions of the Sun, Earth, satellites, LOS of the PSR J1022+1001, all projected onto the ecliptic plane -- the Sun is marked with a white circle at the centre, while the Earth is marked with a yellow circle, 1 AU away from the centre, along the $0\degree$ longitude; the projection of the LOS of PSR J1022+1001 is shown with the yellow line, while those for the satellites and planets are shown with varying colours.
 The first CME (cme1), associated with a dense, fast outflow, passes beyond both the LOS and STEREO-A, as shown in Fig.~\ref{fig:J1022_LOS_overlaid}.
 The second CME (cme2), however, marginally intersects the LOS during the InPTA observation window, and may represent either a compressed solar wind structure trailing cme1 or a weaker independent event.
 In either case, it is cme2 that is temporally coincident with the anomalous DM behaviour, because of its influence on the pulsar's LOS on the observation time.
 The position of the satellites are obtained from the STEREO Science Center, maintained by the National Aeronautics and Space Administration (NASA)\footnote{ \url{https://stereo-ssc.nascom.nasa.gov/cgi-bin/make_where_gif}}.